John le Carré

-Early life
+Early life and education

-Childhood

-David John Moore Cornwell was born on 19 October 1931 in Poole, Dorset, England.
-His father was Ronald Thomas Archibald (Ronnie) Cornwell (1905–75), and his mother was Olive Moore Cornwell (née Glassey, b.
-1906–1989).
+David John Moore Cornwell was born on 19 October 1931 in Poole, Dorset, England, son of Ronald Thomas Archibald (Ronnie) Cornwell (1905–1975), and Olive Moore Cornwell (née Glassey, 1906–1989).
 His older brother, Tony (1929–2017), was an advertising executive and county cricketer (for Dorset), who later lived in the United States.
-His younger half-sister was the actress Charlotte Cornwell (1949–2021), and his younger half-brother, Rupert Cornwell (1946-2017), was a former Washington bureau chief for The Independent.
+His younger half-sister was the actress Charlotte Cornwell (1949–2021), and his younger half-brother, Rupert Cornwell (1946–2017), was a former Washington bureau chief for The Independent.
 Cornwell had little early memory of his mother, who had left their family home when he was five years old.
 His maternal uncle was Liberal MP Alec Glassey.
-When Cornwell was 21 years old, Glassey gave him the address in Ipswich where his mother was living.
-Some sixteen years later, mother and son reacquainted at Ipswich railway platform, at her written invitation, following Cornwell's initial letter of reconciliation.
+When Cornwell was 21 years old, Glassey gave him the address in Ipswich where his mother was living; mother and son reunited at Ipswich railway station, at her written invitation, following Cornwell's initial letter of reconciliation.

-Cornwell's father had been jailed for insurance fraud and was a known associate of the Kray twins.
+Cornwell's father – who escaped from his "orthodox but repressive upbringing" as son of "a respectable nonconformist bricklayer who became a house builder and mayor of Poole" – had been jailed for insurance fraud and was a known associate of the Kray twins.
 The family was continually in debt.
 The father–son relationship has been described as "difficult".
 The Guardian reported that Le Carré recalled that he had been "beaten up by his father and grew up mostly starved of affection after his mother abandoned him at the age of five".
 Rick Pym, a scheming con man and the father of A Perfect Spy protagonist Magnus Pym, was based on Ronnie.
 When his father died in 1975, Cornwell paid for a memorial funeral service but did not attend, a plot point repeated in A Perfect Spy.

-Education

 Cornwell's schooling began at St Andrew's Preparatory School, near Pangbourne, Berkshire, and continued at Sherborne School.
 He grew unhappy with the typically harsh English public school regime of the time and disliked his disciplinarian housemaster.
 He left Sherborne early to study foreign languages at the University of Bern from 1948 to 1949.
 In 1950, he was called up for National Service and served in the Intelligence Corps of the British Army garrisoned in Allied-occupied Austria, working as a German language interrogator of people who had crossed the Iron Curtain to the West.
-In 1952, he returned to England to study at Lincoln College, Oxford, where he worked covertly for the British Security Service, MI5, spying on far-left groups for information about possible Soviet agents.
-During his studies, he was a member of a college dining society known as The Goblin Club.
+In 1952, he returned to England to study at Lincoln College, Oxford, where he worked covertly for the Security Service, MI5, spying on far-left groups for information about possible Soviet agents.
+During his studies, he was a member of The Gridiron Club and a college dining society known as The Goblin Club.

-When his father was declared bankrupt in 1954, Cornwell left Oxford to teach at Millfield Preparatory School; however, a year later he returned to Oxford, and graduated in 1956 with a first class degree in modern languages.
-He then taught French and German at Eton College for two years, becoming an MI5 officer in 1958.
+When his father was declared bankrupt in 1954, Cornwell left Oxford to teach at Millfield Preparatory School; however, a year later, he returned to Oxford, and graduated in 1956 with a First-Class degree in Modern Languages with a German Literature concentration.
+He then taught French and German at Eton College for two years, before becoming an MI5 officer in 1958.